 In addition, many experts recommend remortgaging if you are on your lender’s standard variable rate at this moment in time, which is thought to be the case for over a third (36%) of homeowners in the UK, according to mortgage brokers L&C Mortgages.
 This is because these rates are generally speaking considerably higher than other mortgage deals available on the market, and with other day-to-day expenses increasing all the time, such as energy prices, it is important to save money wherever possible.

 In fact, it is estimated that the average homeowner who decided to switch from a standard variable rate mortgage to another deal could end up saving as much as £2,500 each year.
-It is however important to note that you may also be eligible for a second charge mortgage, which could be a feasible option to consider in these circumstances.
+It is however important to note that you may also be eligible for a second charge mortgage as an alternative to remortgaging, which could be a feasible option to consider in these circumstances.